pitcer/text-translator/README.md

 ### Installing translate-shell

 This extension needs the package translate-shell.
+Also, make sure you have the following dependencies installed:
+`sudo apt install gir1.2-clutter-1.0 gir1.2-clutter-gst-3.0 gir1.2-gtkclutter-1.0`

 #### Install translate-shell
 ```